 - irritable bowel syndrome

-If the cancer spreads to a new location in the body, such as the liver, it can cause additional symptoms in the new area.
+If cancer spreads to a new location in the body, such as the liver, it can cause additional symptoms, such as jaundice.

 - Stage 0: Also known as carcinoma in situ, at this point, the cancer is in a very early stage.
 It has not grown farther than the inner layer of the colon and will usually be easy to treat.

 - Stage 1: Cancer has grown into the next layer of tissue.

 - Stage 2: Cancer has reached the outer layers of the colon but has not spread beyond the colon.

 - Stage 3: Cancer has grown through the outer layers of the colon and reached one to three lymph nodes.
 It has not spread to distant sites.